she-code-africa/Women-of-OSCA/README.md

 You can also submit your questions to [Info@shecodeafrica.org](mailto:Info@shecodeafrica.org) or [info@oscafrica.org](mailto:info@oscafrica.org) and we’ll be happy to answer them.

 ### Contributing
-Contribute to this project by updating the open source projects table in the [WOSCA Open Source Projects](WOSCA Open Source Projects.md).
+Contribute to this project by updating the open source projects table in the [WOSCA Open Source Projects.md](WOSCA-Open-Source-Projects.md) file.
 For details on how to achieve this, refer to the contribution guidelines for this project [here](CONTRIBUTION.md)